TurVova/weather/README.md

 ```sh
 $ python manage.py runserver
 ```
-Endpoint `/api/syncWeather` that syncs weather info to a MySQL DB Endpoint `/api/currentWeather` that returns the following weather information from DB in a JSON format
+Endpoint `/api/syncWeather` that syncs weather info to a MySQL DB.
+Endpoint `/api/currentWeather` that returns the following weather information from DB in a JSON format.

 If you want choice another city, use query string parameter `city`.
-Default city is Dipro.
+Default city is Dnipro.